SPUN is a Santa Cruz/SF Bay Area band with over 25 years of professional performance experience.

 Special message to bar owners: Ted acts as our manager.
 If you're thinking about shorting us gig money, think twice.
 Ted is a karate master, having studied with Chuck Norris.

 As a young child, Andy banged on pots and pans with wooden spoons in South Bend, Indiana, and of course his mother was not too pleased.
 Soon after, he and his brother began writing songs in their basement crawlspace, with pet gerbils as their only audience.
-Andy started played professionally at the age of 13, and soon joined forces with Dave Berners, current bass player of Spun.
-(Andy and Dave have been good friends since first grade.)
-Andy is a now a full-time musician — performing, teaching, and writing about drums.
-He never smiles when he plays, so be sure to cheer him up the next time you see him.
+Andy started played professionally at the age of 13 and because a full-time musician soon after.
+He now performs, teaches, and writes about drums.
+Andy never smiles when he plays, so be sure to cheer him up the next time you see him.